alexerdmann/HER/README.md

 This limited demo shows you how to identify geographical place names in a sample corpus of French texts extracted from [FranText](https://www.frantext.fr).

-To address the wide range of use cases for which HER is designed---including corpora with previously existing partial annotation, presence or lack of gazetteers, diverse orthographies, non-traditional labels, etc.---and for more information regarding data/annotation formatting, **please consult the relevant sections of the [User Manual](https://github.com/alexerdmann/HER/blob/master/Scripts/Docs/Manual.md), which assumes minimal to no computational background from readers**.
+To address the wide range of use cases for which HER is designed--including corpora with previously existing partial annotation, presence or lack of gazetteers, diverse orthographies, non-traditional labels, etc.--and for more information regarding data/annotation formatting, **please consult the relevant sections of the [User Manual](https://github.com/alexerdmann/HER/blob/master/Scripts/Docs/Manual.md), which assumes minimal to no computational background from readers**.

 ### Step 0: Set Up